 9. Some programs require that I have observation or volunteer experience.
 Who do I contact to set this up?

 It is suggested that you contact local facilities that employ occupational therapists and/or occupational therapy assistants (e.g., hospitals, nursing homes, rehabilitation centers, or school systems).
-You can find these numbers in the Yellow Pages under Occupational Therapy or Rehabilitation in the local area or by contacting your state occupational therapy association.
+You can find these numbers by doing an internet search for Occupational Therapy or Rehabilitation in the local area or by contacting your state occupational therapy association.
 These requests are made quite frequently and you will find most facilities accommodating.
 Be prepared to discuss your reason for the request and your availability.
 You are advised to call facilities rather than email them.

 10. How do I know which program is the best or has a higher ranking?

 Neither the American Occupational Therapy Association (AOTA) nor ACOTE ranks programs.
 Accreditation of a program indicates that the program is in substantial compliance with the accreditation Standards.
 Various programs may exceed the minimum standards, but they are not acknowledged as such by AOTA.
 Those Standards are available on the ACOTE Accreditation section.
 The list of accredited educational programs, available on our website, will indicate the current accreditation status of the program.

 11. How do I decide which school to attend?

 There are many factors that will impact your decision, including the mission and size of the college or university, faculty qualifications, geographic location, cost, degree awarded, length of the program, and program outcomes.
 The list of accredited programs will include links to the program's Web page and telephone numbers for each program.
 You may wish to contact the program in which you are interested to inquire about the success of program graduates on the national certification examination, job placement rates, employer satisfaction with program graduates, and graduate satisfaction with the program.
-(Note that all ACOTE-accredited programs are required to make 3-year national certification exam results of their OT or OTA program graduates readily available to the public in at least one publication or Web page.)
+National certification exam results of OT and OTA programs are available on the National Board for Certification in Occupational Therapy (NBCOT) School Performance website.

 12. AOTA’s program listing indicates that the program I am attending is on Probation.
 Why was my program placed on Probation?